svcuriouscat/svcuriouscat.github.io/data/home.md

 ### Will be done in the future

+- In-boom furling system by Furlcraft
-- Dual, completely separate 48V circuits
+- Two completely separate 48V circuits
 - New docking lines by Robline
 - Ultraviolet water purifier by Bluonics
 - From-air fresh water generator by Genesis Systems